yugr/rust-slides/features/pros/noplt/README.md

 but incurs more startup overheads
 (it disables lazy binding so need to resolve all symbols on start).

+TODO: is this the reason why rustc is so slow to start ?

 See [this question](https://internals.rust-lang.org/t/function-calls-plt-vs-gotpcrel/8909)
 for details.